You don’t have to sacrifice comfort for the cost! Stay warm and on budget with these 7 Clever Ways To Reduce Winter Heating Costs!

 1. Go clothing shopping!

-While this might seem like an odd suggestion, it can actually be quite helpful.
+While this might seem like an odd suggestion, it can be quite helpful.
 Having a variety if warm sweaters and sweat pants on hand can keep you from cranking up the heat when the chill sets in.
-Make sure you have easy access to these clothing items so you can simply grab them and put them on instead of spending more on heating costs.
+Make sure you have easy access to these clothing items so you can grab them and put them on instead of spending more on heating costs.

 2. Gather up the blankets.